swift-standards/swift-mailgun-standard/README.md

 ## Architecture

-### Two-Package Design
+### Three-Package Architecture

-**swift-mailgun-types** follows a clean, modular architecture that separates types from implementation:
+**swift-mailgun-types** is part of a modular three-package ecosystem that provides flexibility and clean separation of concerns:

 ```
 ┌─────────────────────────────────────────┐
 │          swift-mailgun-types            │
-│         (This Package - Types)          │
+│    (This Package - Types & Interfaces)  │
 ├─────────────────────────────────────────┤
 │ • Domain Models & Types                 │
 │ • API Routes (swift-url-routing)        │